LeoFuso/actuator-kafka-streams/README.md

 ```

 If the desired behavior is not to allow for threads to die, one can choose to disabled it.
 That way, if
-any StreamThreads happens to stop working, the health-check should take it into account.
+any StreamThreads happen to stop working, the health-check should take it into account.
 Alternatively, you can pick
 a desired number of minimum live StreamThreads to work with.

 ### Autopilot